ilpork/Vahti/README.md

 1) A server (Linux/Windows/Mac) where to run the server part (Vahti.DataBroker, Vahti.Collector and Vahti.Mqtt).
 Raspberry Pi 2/3/4 is fine for that purpose
 2) Have some measurement sources to publish measurement data using MQTT

-To support showing data in mobile requires in addition to above:
+To support showing data in mobile app requires (in addition to what's listed above):

-3. Android device (app should work on iOS too, but requires Apple developer license, so iOS version has been on side track)
+3. Android device (building for iOS requires Apple developer license, so iOS version has been on side track)
 4. Google Firebase realtime database needed for data storage to use the mobile app (free)

-For full setup with mobile app and push notifications requires in addition to above:
+For full setup with mobile app and push notifications requires (in addition to what's listed above):
-1. Visual Studio 2019 (Community edition is fine) to build the mobile app
+1. Visual Studio 2019 (Community edition is fine) for building (free)
 4. Google Firebase project needed to get Push notifications on Android (free)
 5. Microsoft Azure account and notification hub needed for push notifications (free)

 ## Usage
 Depending on configuration and functionality used, the system requires different kind of setup.
 See details with tutorials in [Getting started](doc/GettingStarted.md)

 ## Background
 Originally I did a very simple version of the system for my own purposes to supervise my robotic lawnmower by using a RuuviTag sensor, and show that information along with other available sensor information anywhere I am, without exposing my home network to Internet.
-Then I thought that maybe I could make it more generic, so someone could use it too.
-Vahti.Collector doesn't support many devices yet, but more can be added.
+Then I thought that maybe I could make it more generic, so that others could use it too in way that adding support for additional devices isn't too complicated.

 I try to document the project so that also those with less development experience could use it.